cs1302uga/cs1302-str-list/README.md

 ```

 We have also provided images showing how various method calls on both `ArrayStringList` and `LinkedStringList`
-objects from a driver program (ListTester) will impact the underlying instance variables of each.
+objects from a driver program (like `ListTester`) will impact the underlying instance variables of each.
 You can find those examples
 in the [ADT and Links Reading](https://github.com/cs1302uga/cs1302-tutorials/blob/alsi/adt-and-links/adt-and-links.md#list-adt---examples-with-both-implementations).

 ## Submission Instructions